Liverpool

 Liverpool Cathedral

 The Liverpool Cathedral is one of the most famous landmarks in England.
 It has been around for centuries and has an interesting history that you may not know much about.
-The Cathedral is Britain's largest and the 5th largest in Europe, and is recorded in the National Heritage List for England as a designated Grade I listed building.
-The cathedral is free to enter, however the tower and audio tour is not.
+The Cathedral is Britain's largest and the 5th largest in Europe and is recorded in the National Heritage List for England as a designated Grade I listed building.
+The cathedral is free to enter, however, the tower and audio tour are not.
 It is highly recommended though with the price of tickets for an adult at £4.50.
-Dining options available at the cathedral with two restaurants on site.
+Dining options are available at the cathedral with two restaurants on site.

 Sudley House